-(a) In the event that a resolution of the grievance, satisfactory to the Union and the Employer, does not result at Step Two, an attempt to resolve the grievance shall be made at a meeting between the employee, the shop chairperson, the Union representative, the CEO, and/or their designate.

-- (b) This Step must be taken by notice in writing, within five (5) working days of the date on which the written answer was delivered in Step Two. - (c) The Employer's representative must answer the grievance in writing within ten (10) working days of the meeting of the parties.
+- (a) In the event that a resolution of the grievance, satisfactory to the Union and the Employer, does not result at Step Two, an attempt to resolve the grievance shall be made at a meeting between the employee, the shop chairperson, the Union Representative and the CEO. - (b) This Step must be taken by notice in writing, within five (5) working days of the date on which the written answer was delivered in Step Two. - (c) The Employer's Representative must answer the grievance in writing within ten (10) working days of the meeting of the parties.